We work to save and help thrive endangered wildlife.

 Our utmost priority is to avoid conflicts from the beginning.
 For this reason, we equip local livestock owners with electric fences, initiated a breeding programme for the “Carpatin” livestock guarding dogs (Carpathian Shepherd Dogs), which are an efficient tool in defending livestock against carnivores.
 We are currently setting up two rapid response teams of our rangers together with the regional Gendarmerie, which are trained and equipped to resolve such wildlife-human conflicts in a quick and professional way.

-We are also going to introduce a totally new concept of in-kind compensation for livestock damage due to carnivores by creating a joint venture with a local livestock breeder, who will take care of 20 cows and 100 sheep under the ownership of FCC, which will then be used to immediately replace killed livestock.
+Commencing in summer 2020, we will also introduce a totally new concept of ‘in-kind’ compensation for livestock damage due to carnivores by creating a joint venture with a local livestock breeder, who will take care of 20 cows and 100 sheep under the ownership of FCC, which will then be used to immediately replace killed livestock.
 At the moment, the affected livestock breeder has to call a local commission, who will analyse the cause and write a report.
 Whilst this report is being prepared by the Ministry a year or two might elapse, or the livestock owner may never hear from the public sector.

 Repeated estimates of wildlife population sizes are vital in order to determine if a population is increasing, decreasing, or stable.
 However, counting or obtaining reliable estimates of both ungulates and carnivore populations is extremely difficult as most of the forest species are elusive or rare.